dhughes/tiy-java-crash-course/Crash Course.md

 ### Objects

-The other type of data in Java are objects.
+All other data in Java are objects.
 As we learned above, objects are instances of classes.
 Java comes with a staggering number of classes; more than 20,000!
 Each of these classes has a specific purpose in Java.

 One extremely common class is `String`.
 A string represent any string of letters, numbers, and other characters.
 IE: It's just text.

 Another example of a class is the `Card` class we wrote earlier.

-An example of a object variable would be:
+An example of a variable that holds an object would be:

 ```java
 Card aceOfHearts = new Card();
 ```

+Left to right, `Card` specifies the type of data. `aceOfHearts` specifies the name of the variable being created.
+The `=` assignment operator is used to set the value of the variable to the value to the right of the operator.
+The `new` keyword tells Java that we're going to be creating a new instance of a class. `Card` specifies the class we're creating an instance of.
+Finally, the parenthesis `()` are a constructor.

 ## Class Properties

 Properties are how you describe things.
 A property of the sky is that it's blue.
 A property of a laptop is what CPU it has.
 A property of a tweet is the text of the tweet.

-In Java we use variables to hold data.
-Do you remember basic algebra?
-Remember how variables are used to stand in for numeric values?
-Variables in Java are the same concept, but they can stand in for other types of data too.

-Class properties are simply variables defined for a specific class.
+Class properties are simply variables defined inside a specific class.
 Here's an example:

 ```java
 class Card{